greg-js/hexo-cli-extras/README.md

 ```
 hexo edit
 ```
---> will give you a menu of *all* your posts in descending chronological order, select one to edit
+--> gives you a menu with *all* your posts in descending chronological order, select one to edit using the  arrow keys or `j`/`k`

 ```
 hexo edit search term
 ```
---> will filter the database for regular expressions "search" and "term"
+--> uses the regular expressions `search` and `term` to filter the titles (or slugs) of your articles and displays a menu with all matches -- if only one article matches, it will open automatically in your editor

 ```
 hexo edit -a 11-11-2015 -g
 ```
---> will look in database for all articles published after 11/11/2015 and open the selected article in gui mode
+--> gives you a menu with all posts published after 11/11/2015 -- the selected article will open in gui mode

 ```
 hexo edit neovim -c vim
 ```
---> will look in database for articles in the "vim" category and matching the regular expression "neovim" in its title or slug
+--> looks in the database for articles in the "vim" category which match the regular expression "neovim" in their titles or slugs

 ### detailed information (get this info on the command line with `hexo help edit`)

 - `title` is a regular expression (case insensitive and spaces are allowed) for matching the title of a post
-- `-a` or `--after` (optional) lets you filter out all posts that were made before the given date.
+- `-a` or `--after` (optional) filters out all posts that were made before the given date.
 A little parsing is done to help you, but use `MM-DD-YYYY` for best results
-- `-b` or `--before` (optional) lets you filter out all posts that were made after the given date.
+- `-b` or `--before` (optional) filters out all posts that were made after the given date.
 A little parsing is done to help you, but use `MM-DD-YYYY` for best results
-- `-c` or `--category` (optional) allows you to filter your posts on category
+- `-c` or `--category` (optional) filters posts on category
-- `-f` or `--folder` (optional) is (part of) the name of a subfolder in `hexo_dir/source` to narrow down your search if you have multiple post folders (for filtering on drafts, prefer to use `-d`)
+- `-f` or `--folder` (optional) is (part of) the name of a subfolder in `hexo_dir/source` to narrow down your search in case you have multiple folders (for filtering on drafts, prefer to use `-d`)
-- `-l` or `--layout` (optional) filters on posts/pages with a specific layout
+- `-l` or `--layout` (optional) filters posts/pages with a specific layout
-- `-t` or `--tag` (optional) allows you to filter your posts on tag
+- `-t` or `--tag` (optional) filters posts on tag
-- `--draft` or `--drafts` (optional) lets you exclude all published posts
+- `--draft` or `--drafts` (optional) excludes all published posts
-- `-g` or `--gui` (optional) is an option to open files using an associated GUI editor, rather than your terminal editor set in $EDITOR
+- `-g` or `--gui` (optional) causes selected files to open using an associated GUI editor, rather than a terminal editor set in the $EDITOR environment variable
 - `-p` or `--page` (optional) selects pages instead of posts

 *Note: boolean options can be combined (for example `hexo edit -dp` to search for drafts that are pages)*

-*Note: Drafts will only appear in searches without the `--drafts` option if you have `render_drafts` set to true in `_config.yml`.
-If set to false, you'll have to use the `--draft` option to filter on drafts.
-Also, drafts will be excluded automatically if you use any of the date filters, as a date makes little sense for a draft.*
+*Note: Drafts only appear in searches without the `--drafts` option if you have `render_drafts` set to true in `_config.yml`.
+If set to false, you **must** use the `--draft` option to filter on drafts.
+Also, drafts are excluded automatically when you use any of the date filters, because dates makes little sense with drafts.*

 *Note: Filter on title first and use boolean options last or you may get unexpected results.
 For example, `hexo edit -g my post` will filter just on "post" whereas `hexo edit my draft -g` will correctly filter on "my draft".*

-*Note: By default, files will open in your current terminal window, using whatever you've set as the global `$EDITOR` variable (you can set it in `.bashrc` or `.zshrc` if it's empty, don't forget to source the file before testing).
-The `gui` option (or the lack of an `$EDITOR` variable) will cause files to open with `xdg-open` (linux, osx) or `start` (windows)*
+*Note: By default, files open in your current terminal window using your `$EDITOR` environment variable.
+Set it in your dotfiles (`.bashrc` or `.zshrc` are good examples, and don't forget to source the file before testing).
+The `gui` option (or the lack of an `$EDITOR` variable) will cause files to open with `xdg-open` (linux, osx) or `start` (windows) instead.*

-## rename
+## rename command

 Rename a post, page or draft.
 The title and the filename can be renamed independently or both at the same time.